 The oil capacity of the V-Star 650 is 2.97 quarts; the bike owner had 4 quarts on hand just in case–a wise move.

 I poured in 2 quarts of oil, then figured I should check the oil sight glass to monitor the rising oil level.
 The sight glass is low on the left side of the bike; it’s easier to have an assistant hold the bike upright while you sit or crouch and look at the sight glass.
 It’s in the middle of the photo below.

 I poured oil and checked the sight glass repeatedly, with my helper holding the bike upright, until the sight glass was completely full.
 I let the oil settle for a couple of minutes, then started up the bike and let it run for 3 minutes to circulate the new oil through the engine and filter.
 The level dropped somewhat, once I’d allowed the bike to cool for another 3-5 minutes, so I topped off the level and started the bike for another 3 minutes, then waited for another 3-minute cooldown.

 After a couple of running and cooling down cycles, the oil level was perfect–almost to the top of the sight glass.

 Glad that cardboard was there to prevent an oily mess in my driveway!
 The bike had a fresh oil and filter, and I put my tools away, cleaned up, and sealed the used oil in jugs and the used filter in my drainer for later recycling.
 I’m lucky enough to have an auto parts store that recycles oil a mile from my home, and that’s where I took the oil and filter for recycling.

+If you’re in San Mateo County, check out our blog post about how to easily recycle your used oil and filters.
 To find your own convenient oil and filter recycling location, click HERE and enter your zip code.

 Note: Several of these photos were taken by the bike owner, Sue Bennett.
 Thanks Sue, two hands are better than one!